-Status input (DI) applications
+PM2225C Status input (DI) applications

-Status inputs are typically used for monitoring the status of external contacts or circuit breakers and multi-tariff applications.
+Status inputs are typically used for monitoring the status of external contacts or circuit breakers.

 The meter's status inputs require either an external voltage source or whetting voltage (provided in the meter) to detect the status input's ON/OFF state.
 The meter detects an ON state if the external voltage appearing at the status input is within its operating range.